Main accused in PPSC paper leak scandal held

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Anti-Corruption Establishment (ACE) Punjab arrested the accused named Usman for his alleged role in leaking the commission’s paper.
-The accused was declared a proclaimed offender by the court.
+The Anti-corruption Sstablishment (ACE) Punjab arrested the accused named Usman for his alleged role in leaking the commission’s paper.
+The accused was declared proclaimed offender by the court.